 I have composed a spreadsheet comparing the two.
 Notice the vast array of other services and expertise provided by a Real Estate Broker vs. an attorney.

 Don’t get me wrong.
 A good attorney is probably going to be better in some areas than the average real estate agent.
 But I never think you should settle for average.
 Attorneys definitely have their place.
 A good Real Estate Broker however will pay for himself in almost every transaction with his negotiating skills alone.
 Whereas an attorney’s motivation is not necessarily aligned in every way with yours.
 An attorney is about billable hours.
-A good Real Estate Broker is all about doing a stellar job, saving you every penny he so you will refer him future business.
+A good Real Estate Broker is all about doing a stellar job, saving you every penny possible so you will refer business to him in the future.

 There are over 100 action items a good real estate broker will take during every real estate transaction.
 An attorney does a few of them… but a Real Estate Broker does them all.
 Let’s compare…